Mansehra Shiva Temple

-Mansehra Shiv Temple is one of the oldest Hindu temple in Pakistan that is still in existence.
+Mansehra Shiv Temple is one of the oldest Hindu temples in Pakistan that is still in existence.
 The temple is at least 2000 to 3000 years old.
 The temple is situated in Chitti Gatti, 15 kilometres from Mansehra in Khyber Pakhtunkhwa in Pakistan.
 The annual Shivarathri festival in the temple is visited by people all around Pakistan and from abroad.

 History

-According to the archaeological research there existed Hindu temples on the site where now the temple stands and the ancient Shiva Lingam inside the temple is very ancient and is at least 2000 years old.
+According to the archaeological research there existed Hindu temples on the site where now the temple stands and the Shiva Lingam inside the temple is at least 2000 years old.
 The temple was restored in the 1830s by the Raja of Jammu as an act of devotion.
-During the 1947–48, the temple was forcibly seized by some people and started occupying illegally.
+During 1947–48, the temple was forcibly seized by some people and started occupying illegally.
 They also sealed up the temple on this site.

 From 1948 to 2008, the temple remained sealed and abandoned.
-The temple remained inaccessible to the Hindus till 1998.
-In 1998, Hindus reclaimed the temple.
+The temple remained inaccessible to Hindus till 1998.
 After that, the temple has been partially restored by the Pakistani Hindus.